Chapter 16 : Intermission, Enter Firewhiskey

 We on the ground stare in alarm, even me in my quasi-existential crisis.
 But then Pickett starts dashing down the bank, shedding his clothes on the way, and cannonballs off the dock.

 I thought only Pickett would be stupid enough to want midnight swimming, but Scorpius soon leaves his post and does the same, with a bigger splash.
-He surfaces for water, his mop of blond draping his face and flounders around like a beluga.
+He surfaces for water, his blond mop draping his face, and flounders around like a beluga.
 "Oh no, I'm Ella, and I can't swim!"

 Pickett wades toward him.
 "Never fear!
 Convenient love interest is here!"

 "No, don't touch me!
 You'll catch my angst."